oscarcwng/OVH-EElderlyPrognosis/README.md

 The code is in the Jupyter notebook 3.Image pre-processing.ipynb

-# 4. Model training with 5-fold cross-validation and evaluation
+# 4. Model training with 5-fold cross-validation with TCGA training images and evaluation with TCGA testing images

 The code used to generate the results for TCGA data is in the Jupyter notebook 4.Training.ipynb